Adventure Travel to Jordan: 8-Day Itinerary

 Arts & Culture

-Jordan is the gateway to the Middle East; at the crossroads of Europe and Asia, its history reflects the rise and fall of some of the greatest civilizations in history.
+Jordan is the gateway to the Middle East; at the crossroads of Europe and Asia, its history reflects the rise and fall of some of the world's greatest civilizations.
 Jordan has a bit of everything.
 Walk amongst Roman ruins, dive in the crystal-clear waters of the Red Sea and explore the greatest ancient city in the world, Petra.
 A perfect place for history buffs and adventure seekers alike, Jordan is a country like no other.

 The Fora Difference

 Book with our team of advisors to unlock exclusive perks and discover hidden gems.

 Free upgrades, spa credits and more—we got you